A probabilistic approach for acoustic emission based monitoring techniques: with application to structural health monitoring: Introduction

 Nevertheless, this exercise is not only meaningful for reducing the overall size of the dataset, but also for retaining AE events carrying information of the health-state of the structure.
 The underlying features that characterise the isolated AE events are somewhat influenced by their source, and some correlation will exist based on the type of damage or physical mechanism that generates them.

-For example, several attempts have been pursued to correlate AE features - particularly the \textit{ringdown count} (Figure \ref{fig:AE_features}) - with fracture-mechanical parameters, such as the stress-intensity factor of structures subjected to cyclic loading \cite{Morton1973,Bassim1994,Berkovits1995,Rabiei2014}.
-These studies are based on Paris-Erdogan-type laws \cite{Paris1963}, to make estimates of the remaining fatigue life of structures, and demonstrate that count-rates can in fact be used to estimate the growth-rate of cracks.
-The caveat for the unwary is that one must only use events generated by the \textit{primary} crack extension.
-Even if all potential AE events are correctly identified and isolated for analysis, this condition is another challenge commonly encountered in practice, requiring the sources of AE events to be carefully characterised for analysis.
+For example, several attempts have been pursued to correlate AE features - particularly the \textit{ringdown count} (Figure \ref{fig:AE_features}) - with fracture-mechanical parameters, such as the stress-intensity factor of structures subjected to cyclic loading~\cite{Morton1973,Bassim1994,Berkovits1995,Rabiei2014}.
+These studies are based on Paris-Erdogan-type laws~\cite{Paris1963}, to make estimates of the remaining fatigue life of structures, and demonstrate that count-rates can in fact be used to estimate the growth-rate of cracks.
+Even if all potential AE events are correctly identified and isolated for analysis, this condition is another difficult challenge commonly encountered in practice, requiring the sources of AE events to be carefully characterised for analysis.
 This complication is even more of an inconvenience in applications dominated by a rich collection of AE sources and/or excessive amounts of background noise.

-Some methods to characterise AE events have been proposed to isolate those deriving from crack extension.
-In the work of \cite{Morton1973} and \cite{Rabiei2014}, the AE events of interest were those emitted within $10\%$ and $30\%$ of the peak amplitude of the applied load, respectively.
-Although good results were obtained from this choice, there is an associated risk of ignoring the AE events generated during the remainder of the fatigue cycle, and it is often necessary to obtain information from all possible sources \cite{Moorthy1994}.
-This consideration inevitably implies the need for a more elaborate characterisation strategy.